maevadevs/Go-Developer-Advanced/05-Functions/readme.md

   - If a function does not return a value, `return` can be removed
     - We do not provide the type of the return
     - `return` can still be used for exiting the function early
-    - But used by itself, without returning any value
+    - But must be used by itself, without returning any value
 - **The main function has no input parameters or return values**
   - When a function has no input parameters, use empty parentheses `()`